Jasper Motorsports: 2000s

 Pressley, although picking up a few top-tens during his tenure with Jasper, struggled with consistency, even with his successful pairing with Pemberton.
 Therefore, Pressley and Jasper parted ways after the season, and former sprint car champion Dave Blaney was tabbed to replace him.
 But Blaney, while competitive in some races also struggled with consistency and was gone at the end of 2003.

 Boris Said drove a No. 67 car on road courses and as a teammate to Blaney in 2002, finishing a best of 8th at Watkins Glen.
 The car is featured in the widely popular video game NASCAR Racing 2003 Season.

 At the end of the year, Wallace sold his share of the team, and Roger Penske, who was already providing engines and support to the Jasper team, took his place.
-The team got a new sponsor in Kodak, as well as a new driver in rookie Brendan Gaughan and a new manufacturer in Dodge (the team had ran Dodge instead of the usual Ford for the 2003 EA Sports 500, causing Ford to pull their factory support).
+The team got a new sponsor in Kodak, as well as a new driver in rookie Brendan Gaughan and a new manufacturer in Dodge (the team had run Dodge instead of the usual Ford for the 2003 EA Sports 500, causing Ford to pull their factory support).
 Despite grabbing 4 top-10 finishes, Gaughan was replaced to the shock of fans by another rookie, Travis Kvapil.
 In his first year in the Cup circuit, he finished 32nd in points with two top-10 finishes.
 When the season came to a close, it was announced the No. 77 car would not run the 2006 season, as Penske would go back to fielding two cars in his own team.

-Not long after the announcement, the team shut down and sold its owner's points to Bill Davis, who fielded car No. 55 for Michael Waltrip for the 2006 season.
-After 2006, Waltrip bought the 55 team and Michael Waltrip Racing became a full-time Nextel Cup team.
+Not long after the announcement, the team announced for 2006 an ownership partnership with Michael Waltrip and change to car No. 55 for Michael Waltrip to create Waltrip-Jasper Racing with Bill Davis Racing supplying the team's cars and at the track personnel.
+After 2006, Waltrip bought the 55 team outright and Michael Waltrip Racing became a full-time Cup team, thus ending Jasper Racing's team presence in NASCAR.